jambonn/vue-concise-carousel/README.md

 > Vue Concise Carousel is SSR and CSR friendly.
 > An upgraded version from [vue-carousel](https://github.com/SSENSE/vue-carousel)

+Vue 3 support is almost here with the vue-concise-carousel 2 rewrite.
+Check out the [next](https://github.com/jambonn/vue-concise-carousel/tree/next) branch to see the latest progress.

 **[Full examples](https://jambonn.github.io/vue-concise-carousel/#example-full)**

 ## Table of Contents